keeps/roda-in/README.md

   - Load a classification scheme.
 You can obtain a classification scheme from RODA repository, for example.
   - Create a new classification scheme.
 3. Drag files/folders from the left panel to the center panel into the appropriate node in the classification scheme.
-4. Choose the type of data and metadata association.
+4. Choose the creatorOption of data and metadata association.
 This will have impact on the number and structure of the SIPs created.
 5. (Optional) Inspect the created SIPs, edit metadata and content.
 6. Export the SIPs to a folder